TUD-INF-IAI-MCI/DotNet_AudioRenderer/README.md

 This project is configured as a 32bit project.
 It can easily been compiled as x64 or mixed - but after doing so, the project is no longer able to find installed 32bit voices.
 So handle with care if you want to use your 32bit voices.

 ### Submodules
 Keep attention to get and update all the embedded submodules.
-Sometimes it seems to be necessary to update the submodules resources – do not submit this to the main branch of submodule
+Sometimes it seems to be necessary to update the submodules' resources – do not submit this to the master branch of submodule

 * Logger [TUD-INF-IAI-MCI/DotNet_Logger](https://github.com/TUD-INF-IAI-MCI/DotNet_Logger) - to log the audio output